botpress/botpress/docs/guide/docs/main/code.md

 We use JavaDoc comments to display meaningful information (name, description, arguments, default values) on the dialog flow editor.
 It is possible to keep an action hidden in the flow editor by adding the flag `@hidden true` in the JavaDoc.

-## Built-In Actions
+### Built-In Actions
 Botpress comes with a built-in set of Actions.
 For learning purposes, we will examine the most straightforward Action called Wait.
 It allows the developer to pause the bot before running the next instruction.
-For example, when the bot is about to present a long text message, the developer may use the `wait` action to simulate real typing.
+For example, when the bot presents a long text message, the developer may use the `wait` action to simulate natural typing.
 ![Example of an Action](../assets/action-example.png)

-### Wait Action
+#### Wait Action
 -  **Action Title** Wait/Delay
 -  **Category** Utility
 -  **Author** Botpress, Inc.